 About Me

 I’m Shashank!
-I’m a first year PhD student in astrophysics at University of Queensland in Brisbane, Australia.
+I’m a third year PhD candidate in astrophysics at University of Queensland in Brisbane, Australia.
 I also enjoy photography and play badminton.

 Wrong guy?
 You might be looking for him